merriaux/p_vehicle_detection_and_tracking/project/readme.md

 The result on test images is below:
 ![The detection result on test images is below](readmeImg/multiScaleResult.png)

+The result is good not too much false negative, so I don't implement hard negative mining.

 ## Windows merging
 All the windows for the same car have to be merge in only one bounding box.

-For that I use a "*hot point*" image.
-In a float image, I add the *decision_function* on each windows.
+For that I use a "*hot point*" image (*heat map* seem to be a better word, sorry for my english !).
+In a float image, I add the *decision_function* result on each windows.
 And I obtain this kind of result :
 ![Origine image](readmeImg/ProcessTest1.png)
 ![Hot point](readmeImg/hotpoint.png)

-I threshold it:
+I threshold it, to segment:
 ![Hot point thresholded](readmeImg/hotpointThreshold.png)

 I use the *cv2.findcontours* function to extract shape contours. *cv2.boundingRect* return me the bouding box, and cv2.moments able me to compute the centroides.

-The results on test images is below (green : adding of thresholded hot point):
+The results on test images is below (green : sum of thresholded hot point (*heat map*)):

 ![Final results on test images](readmeImg/multiScaleResultHotpoint.png)